salaboy/platforms-on-k8s/chapter-2/README.md

 ```

 > [!Note]
 > Review deploy.yaml to gain a better understanding of actions being carried to support Installing the NGINX Ingress Controller.
-At a high level, the list of actions include: Creating a Namespace, Setting Up Service Accounts, Defining Roles and ClusterRoles, Creating RoleBindings and ClusterRoleBindings, Configure a ConfigMap, Exposing and Deploying Ingress Controller, Creating Jobs for Webhook Configuration, Setting up IngressClass, and Configuring a ValidatingWebHookConfigration.
+At a high level, the list of actions include: Creating a Namespace, Setting Up Service Accounts, Defining Roles and ClusterRoles, Creating RoleBindings and ClusterRoleBindings, Configuring a ConfigMap, Exposing and Deploying Ingress Controller, Creating Jobs for Webhook Configuration, Setting up IngressClass, and Configuring a ValidatingWebHookConfigration.

 Check that the pods inside the `ingress-nginx` are started correctly before proceeding: